CFabian88/Work-Portfolio/README.md

 # Work-Portfolio
 Collection of personal projects
 HOW TO VIEW:
-  1. Click on the folder, "work_portfolio"
+  1. Click on the folder, "work_portfolio".

 FILES:
   1. "links.docx" - Word Document - Collection of links to dashboards as well as a neural network project.